SirGnip/SirGnip/README.md

-Like many of you out there, I suffer from the "Look at that new, shiny thing over there!" syndrome.
+I, like many of you, suffer from "Look at that new, shiny thing over there!" syndrome.
-I embrace my malady wholeheartedly!

-Here is a semi-organized list of some of the scattered topics I've experimented with:
+So unsurprisingly, I have repos that touch various topics.
+Here is a semi-organized list of some of my repos by topics.

 - Gaming
 - wxPython
 - Ableton Live
+- Learning new languages